NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Experimental Evaluation

 \subsection{Dataset \& Experimental Design}

-To evaluate neural network generation, we constructed a dataset of 4-hidden-layer MLP policies with layer widths sampled from $\mathcal{V} \in \{\text{input},16, 32, 64,\text{output}\}$.
+To evaluate the neural network generation, we constructed a dataset of 4-hidden-layer MLP policies with layer widths sampled from $\mathcal{V} \in \{\text{input},16, 32, 64,\text{output}\}$.
 We partitioned $72$ distinct topological configurations into $64$ training architectures and $8$ held-out configurations to test zero-shot generalization to unseen structures.
 We trained $128$ independent GHNs, extracting the top-$100$ performing weight configurations per training architecture.
-This yielded a final corpus of $6,400$ expert policies for training our NNiT model. (details in Appendix~\ref{app:data_gen}).
+This yielded a final corpus of $6,400$ expert policies for training our NNiT model.
+Additional details are provided in Appendix~\ref{app:data_gen}, with full training hyperparameters summarized in Appendix~\ref{app:impl_details}.